 Something that many analysts noticed after the algorithm update was rolled out was an increase in ‘People Also Ask’ structured data search results appearing on Google’s SERPs.
 This led to the Query Intent theory, which states that pages that directly cater to the intentions of the searcher will perform better than those without this searcher-oriented focus.

 Conduct research into what your users want to see when they search for specific queries and use this to craft your pages.
 Yes it takes time, but yes, it is worth it.
 That’s why you’re on this page, reading this article on our site rather than elsewhere — because we put in the work before picking up the pen!

 Research seems to suggest that for YMYL sites, more is more.
 In other words, you need to be providing thorough and comprehensive answers to your audience.
 This is probably because YMYL subjects tend to be complex, and Google expects publishers to do more when it comes to answering these queries.

 Obviously, this does not mean filling up your word count with waffle — and Google certainly does not want to see this.
 Instead, it means identifying pages that need great content in a longer form and making sure that these pages provide comprehensive insight to the user.

 Need some help?
-Reach out to our team to learn more about how to optimise your YMYL health or medical content to perform better on Google’s SERPs.
+Reach out to our team to learn more about how to optimise your YMYL content to perform better on Google’s SERPs.